bonsai-rx/docs/articles/reactive-range.md

 ### Examples

-Use `Range` to generate a range of numbers.
+Use `Range` to generate a sequence of consecutive numbers.

 :::workflow
 ![Range Example](../workflows/reactive-range-example.bonsai)